CrossWalk: Fairness-enhanced Node Representation Learning: Experiments

 \section{Experiments}

 In this section we evaluate the effectiveness of CrossWalk for reducing disparity of influence maximization, link prediction and node classification on two real and two synthetic datasets.
-We use DeepWalk \citep{deepwalk}, FairWalk \citep{rahman2019fairwalk} and Adversarial graph embedding \citep{khajehnejad2020adversarial} as baseline methods.
+We use DeepWalk \cite{deepwalk} and FairWalk \cite{rahman2019fairwalk} as baseline methods.
+For influence maximization, we also use the greedy algorithm and Adversarial graph embedding \cite{khajehnejad2020adversarial} as baseline methods.
 In all experiments CrossWalk and FairWalk use DeepWalk embedding, unless we explicitly mention that Node2vec is used.
 Our experiments confirm the superiority of CrossWalk over baselines in different tasks.
+Source code and datasets used in our experiments are available anonymously from \url{https://github.com/ahmadkhajehnejad/CrossWalk}.